 Are you looking for a more efficient way of promoting your business online and reaching your target audience in a meaningful way?
-In my latest Quick Win for Smart Insights, I teach you everything you need to know about working with micro-influencers, including create an influencer marketing strategy and tips for finding the right influencers for your campaigns.
+In my Quick Win for Smart Insights, I teach you everything you need to know about working with micro-influencers, including creating an influencer marketing strategy and tips for finding the right influencers for your campaigns.

 If you’re interested in learning more about how to create a micro-influencer marketing strategy, check out the Quick Win here.
 You’ll get to learn:

 - Why micro-influencers can be more effective than hugely popular influencers

 - How to set up goals for your influencer marketing campaign and establish the right KPIs to help you measure your results

 - How to build a plan for your campaign from start to finish

 - What to look for in a micro-influencer and how to determine whether they are relevant to your campaign

 - How to reach out to influencers to ensure a high response rate and a successful working relationship